Roger Penrose: Awards and honours

 In 2005 Penrose received a Doctorate Honoris Causa (Dr.h.c.) from each the Warsaw University (Poland) and the Katholieke Universiteit Leuven (Belgium), and an honorary Doctor of Philosophy (PhD) degree from the Athens University of Economics and Business (Greece).
 In 2005 he was also awarded the Manchester Literary and Philosophical Society Dalton Medal.
 In 2006 he was conferred the honorary degree of Doctor of the University (DUniv) by the University of York and also won the Dirac Medal given by the University of New South Wales (Australia).
 In 2008 Penrose was awarded the Copley Medal of the Royal Society.
 He is also a Distinguished Supporter of Humanists UK and one of the patrons of the Oxford University Scientific Society.

-He was elected to the American Philosophical Society in 2011.
+He was elected a Member of the American Philosophical Society in 2011.
 The same year, he was also awarded the Fonseca Prize by the University of Santiago de Compostela (Spain).

 In 2012 Penrose was awarded the Richard R. Ernst Medal by ETH Zürich (Switzerland) for his contributions to science and strengthening the connection between science and society.
 In that year he was also awarded the honorary degree of Doctor of Science (DSc) by the Trinity College Dublin (Ireland) as well an honorary doctorate degree by the Igor Sikorsky Kyiv Polytechnic Institute (Ukraine).

 In 2015 Penrose was awarded a Doctorate Honoris Causa (Dr.h.c.) by CINVESTAV (Mexico).
 In 2017 he was awarded the Commandino Medal at the Urbino University (Italy) for his contributions to the history of science.
 In that year as well, he was awarded an honorary Doctor of Science degree (DSc) by the University of Edinburgh.
 In 2018 Penrose received an honorary degree from King's College London.
+Penrose was elected a Member of the Academia Europaea (MAE) in 2019.

 In 2020 Penrose was awarded one half of the Nobel Prize in Physics by the Royal Swedish Academy of Sciences for the discovery that black hole formation is a robust prediction of the general theory of relativity, a half-share also going to Reinhard Genzel and Andrea Ghez for the discovery of a supermassive compact object at the centre of our galaxy.
 In the same year, he was also awarded the honorary degree of Doctor of Science (DSc) by the University of Cambridge.

 In 2025 Penrose received the Golden Plate Award of the American Academy of Achievement.

 Personal life

-Penrose's first marriage was to Joan Isabel Penrose (born Wedge), an American he married in 1959.
+Penrose's first marriage was to Joan Isabel Penrose (née Wedge), an American he married in 1959.
 They had three sons.
 Penrose is now married to Vanessa Thomas, director of Academic Development at Cokethorpe School in Witney, Oxfordshire, and former head of mathematics at Abingdon School.
 They have one son.
+Penrose is a devotee of Johann Sebastian Bach.
+On Desert Island Discs, he said he was tempted to choose an all Bach playlist.
+His first choice was the Mass in B minor.